tlaskowsky/cdk-gitlab-3day-workshop/lab-6a/lab-6a.md

     npm install @aws-sdk/client-sqs @aws-sdk/client-s3 @aws-sdk/client-textract @aws-sdk/client-comprehend @aws-sdk/client-dynamodb @aws-sdk/lib-dynamodb
     cd ..
     ```
 3.  **Create Handler File (`index.js`):** Create the file `processor-app/index.js` and paste the provided Node.js application code into it.
-This code contains the logic to poll SQS, call Textract/Comprehend, write to DynamoDB, and delete messages using AWS SDK v3.
+This code contains the logic to poll SQS, call Textract/Comprehend, write to DynamoDB, and delete messages using AWS SDK v3. *(Instructor: Ensure students have access to the correct index.js content with necessary try/catch blocks)*.
 4.  **Create `Dockerfile`:** Create the file `processor-app/Dockerfile` and paste the following content:
     ```dockerfile
     # Dockerfile for processor-app (Revised Build Order v3 & Debug CMD)